Taylor Yarkosky

 Taylor Yarkosky (born March 6, 1977) is an American politician.
 He serves as a Republican member for the 25th district of the Florida House of Representatives.

 Life and career

 Yarkosky was born in Albia, Iowa.
 He attended the University of Iowa.

+In 2004 and 2005, Yarkosky was arrested for drunk driving.
+During his 2022 primary campaign, attack mailers were sent to residents of his district criticizing Yarkosky's criminal record.

 In August 2022, Yarkosky defeated Liz Cornell, Matthew Silbernagel and Tom Vail in the Republican primary election for the 25th district of the Florida House of Representatives.
 In November 2022, he defeated Banks Helfrich in the general election, winning 66 percent of the votes.